 - Meet the necessary reporting requirements when a release or anticipated release occurs

 - Describe the conditions that must be met to claim the exemptions available for transporting dangerous goods

 Your TDG Certificate will give you The Ability To

 - Understanding safety marks

 Does Your Training Certificate Expire?

 Your training certificate does expire and depending on the modes determine when your certificate will expire

 - For transport by aircraft certificate expiration is 2 years after the date of issue

-- For other modes the certificate expires 3 years after date of issue
+- For other modes, the certificate expires 3 years after the date of issue